Tree & Shrub Disease

 Test Results Using Various Fungicides

-But, based upon some Internet research, I specifically asked them to also include a fungicide called Mancozeb.
+Based upon my Internet research, I specifically asked them to also include a

 Their Protect fungicide was used in addition to their fungicide called Eagle.